jschnab/systems_design/pastebin/README.md

 database.
 In terms of throughput, we expect a few hundreds of requests per second (mostly reads).

-In summary, a relational database such as PostgreSQL would fulfill our requirements.
+A relational database such as PostgreSQL would fulfill our requirements.

 #### 5.3.3.
 Text storage